CIF-Rochester/example-static-website/README.md

 {{ page.content | safe }}
 {% endblock content %}
 ```

-Make sure `zola serve` is running, and go to http://127.0.0.1:1111/blog/.
-You should see the proper title and a clickable list of your blog posts (which for right now is just one).

-Now you can navigate to your [first blog](http://127.0.0.1:1111/blog/first-blog).
+Now you can navigate to your first blog at http://127.0.0.1:1111/blog/first-blog.
 You should see your blog post!

 Now, let's make it so we can get to the blog post page from the homepage (`index.html`).